 Additional compensation should be minimized with certain exceptions such as grant funded projects, work that is truly out of the scope of one's position, professional development paid by Perkins, and special projects approved (by the VPI).
+Additional compensation should only be provided for pre-approved work performed above and beyond those duties and responsibilities as outlined under Article 6 Section 10.

-A. Curriculum development will be compensated at \$300 per credit for the following:
+A. Curriculum development will be compensated at-up to \$300-600 per credit (up to a max of seven credits per course) for the following:

 - When there is a new program added to the RTC inventory and it requires the curriculum to be developed - 2.
-New courses that are essential to the programming within CCP and Gen Ed. - When an existing program is revised and meets the threshold of a substantive change according to the Northwest Commission on Colleges and Universities (NWCCU)
+New courses that are essential to the programming within CCP_and_Gen Ed_and Professional Technical Programs. - 3.
+When an existing program is revised and meets the threshold of a substantive change according to the Northwest Commission on Colleges and Universities (NWCCU)

-Program Accreditation
+B. Program Accreditation